 An illustrated history of the 'coast' from its earliset Maori inhabitants, the exciting days of the gold rushes, timber milling and coal mining to the modern era of tourism and dairy booms.

 Cornwall Publications, Christchurch, 2012.
 Softback.
 75 pages.
-NEW
+SECONDHAND

 A study of the history of the Irish on the coast who were initally attracted by the gold but many of whom stayed on to form a community with a distinctive character.

 Otago University Press, Dunedin, 2007.
 Softback.
 203 pages.
-SECONDHAND
+NEW

 A 1993 record of the development of Greymouth and district and some of the activities and achievements of its citizens, councils and community organisations.
 Published for the 125th Jubilee of the Grey District.